Armando Rodriguez, M.D., Mental Illness Stigma Among Latinos

 Why are your patients more likely to open up to you instead of directly seeking a mental health clinician?

 Since I am their primary care physician, they are likely to see me first.
 It is also due to the stigma around mental illnesses.
 Some people think, “If I have to see a psychiatrist, that means I’m nuts.”
 I have to push them.
-I like for them to see a psychiatrist—especially if it’s a patient who already has a diagnosis of mental illness and is on medication.
+I like for them to see a psychiatrist—especially if it’s a patient who is already diagnosed with mental illness and is on medication.
 I also push them if I see that three or four months have gone by, we’ve tried a few different regiments, and we’re not getting anywhere.
 I need the help of a psychiatrist.

-Have any of your patients had problems with access to mental health care?
+Have any of your patients had problems with access to mental health care due to mental illness stigma among Latinos?

 Not really.
 The problem with our Medicare and Medicaid patients is that they don’t comply.
 They won’t follow through and make the appointments.
 I’ll give them a list and phone numbers of three to five psychiatrists whom I like.
 When they come back to see me again, I’ll ask, “Did you see any of the psychiatrists?”
 They’ll say no.

-What advice would you give to people who do have trouble getting access?
+What advice would you give to Latino people who do have trouble getting access?